Mystery Men: Casting

 Garofalo signed on and persuaded Stiller to appear in the film.
 "I met Kinka and he was nice and funny and the money was good, so I decided to do it," she said.
 "I had to twist Ben's arm because he's always so busy."

 Stiller was originally offered the Blue Raja role, but was not interested in playing what he called a "nerdy guy" again.
 "The minute you start doing the same thing in comedy, people go, 'Oh, I've seen that,'" he said.
 He took the role of Mr. Furious but explained, "In the original script, he was just angry all the time, but I thought that would be boring, so one of the changes I made is that he has the least power.
 Like if we're a band, I'm the guy who started the band but who's also the least talented."

 Geoffrey Rush was cast in what was his first Hollywood film in July, followed by Azaria, Reubens, Forlani and Macy.
 Lena Olin was added in August; Greg Kinnear in October; and Eddie Izzard in November.
 Ving Rhames had been the initial choice for Shoveler.
 Vince Vaughn had also been in consideration for a role.

-For Reubens, it marked his first major film role since he retreated from the public eye earlier in the decade after he was caught masturbating in an X-rated movie theater, though he still wouldn't perform as Pee-wee Herman for another decade.
+For Reubens, it marked his first major film role since he retreated from the public eye earlier in the decade after he was caught masturbating in an X-rated movie theater, though he still would not perform as Pee-wee Herman for another decade.
 His promotion of the film on The Tonight Show with Jay Leno marked one of his first public appearances as himself as opposed to Herman since the early 1980s.